PeterGamma/What-happened-to-livetrack.io/README.md

 "a foolish or contemptible person who lacks social skills or is boringly studious"

-@Cyclenerd

-Everybody is free to choose his own nick name for his Github.
-But me personally, I would not choose "nerd" as part of my nick name on my Github.
+@Cyclenerd: Everybody is free to choose his own nick name on his Github account.
+But me personally, I would not choose "nerd" as part of my nick name on my Github account.